 Co-opt: (v.)
 1. divert to or use in a role different from the usual or original one.
 2. adopt (an idea or policy) for one’s own use

 There are no prayers for spring or messages of rejuvenation before these runs.
-You won’t have to drink chai or try Indian food afterwards.
+You won’t have to drink chai or try Indian food afterward.
 There is absolutely no way you’ll have to even think about the ancient traditions and culture this brand new craze is derived from.

-Doubtless you’ve seen posters advertising for Color Runs™ in your neighborhood—they’re the ones sporting laughing white college kids covered in color.
-You may have even paused for a second to appreciate the evident fun they’re all having as they enjoy Desi culture.
-But honestly, the Color Run™ does absolutely nothing to give credit where it’s due.
+Doubtless, you’ve seen posters advertising for the Color Run in your neighborhood—they’re the ones sporting happy white college kids covered in color.
+You may have even paused for a second to appreciate the clear fun they’re all having as they enjoy a part of the desi culture.
+But honestly, the Color Run does absolutely nothing to give credit where it’s due.
 And to add insult to injury, they’ve trademarked out tradition.

-It would’ve been an original idea if Indians hadn’t been doing it for hundreds if not thousands of years.
+It would’ve been an original idea if Indians hadn’t been doing it for hundreds, if not thousands of years.

-There is a vague understanding that the Color Run™ pays out money to charities selected by their runners.
-I cannot find evidence on the website (or the Yelp reviews) as to where exactly the money raised from the runs and their store goes and I have no idea how much of every dollar donated goes back in the Color Run ™ administrative workings.
-It seems even the runners, if the reviews are anything to go off of, don’t have a clear idea where their donations are going.
+There is a vague understanding that the Color Run pays out money to charities selected by their runners.
+However, I cannot find evidence on the website (or the Yelp reviews) as to where exactly the money raised from the runs and their store goes.
+I can’t even tell how much of every dollar donated goes back in the Color Run ™ administrative workings.
+If the reviews are anything to go off of, it seems even the runners don’t have a clear idea where their donations are going.

-I can bemoan the misuse of Holi, the profiting off our culture, and the further sexualization of it, but I think worst of all is that it doesn’t give us the chance to share Holi properly.
-Personally, I love it when I can bring my non-Desi friends to the annual campus Holi.
-I can show them a part of my heart and an aspect of my identity as a strong Brown woman.
-The Color Run™ robs me of that chance because now everyone who participates gets a diluted (and completely wrong) version of desi culture.
+I can bemoan the misuse of Holi, the profiting off our culture and the further sexualization of it, but worst of all, it doesn’t give us the chance to share Holi properly.
+Personally, I love it when I can bring my non-desi friends to the annual campus Holi function.
+I can show them a part of my heart and an aspect of my identity as a strong brown South Asian.
+But the Color Run robs me of that chance by giving everyone who participates a diluted (and completely wrong) version of desi culture.